 When RLS develops later in life, it can be due to a variety of factors, such as a poor diet (not enough magnesium or iron), deficiencies in motor control, or even as a side effect of certain medications.

 RLS is technically a chronic condition, meaning that it’s not curable.
 Luckily, however, most cases are treatable.
 With the right kind of therapy, RLS can become manageable and in some cases, nearly disappear completely.

 How To Treat Restless Leg Syndrome

 Traditional treatments for RLS include dopamine agonists, which help the body fight off diseases caused by a lack of dopamine, such as Parkinson’s.
-While it’s effective in many patients, some experience troublesome side effects, such as binge eating and compulsive shopping, while a good fifth of them experience impulse control disorders.
+While it’s effective in many patients, some experience troublesome side effects including 20% of patients developing impulse control disorders.